Runner vs. driver altercations

 Earphone Issues

-Also, I haven’t made the leap from headphones to earphones.
-If I tried to wear the pair I have, they’d bounce right off.
-And I can’t upgrade because I’m locked into a service contract when I purchased the below headphones in 1998 that still has twelve years to go.
-Sounds unreasonably long, but the price was very highly attractive for a headset that combined phone, radio, streaming music and screenless TV that is now considered outdated technology.
-(I never figured out how the screenless TV function works.)earphones
+I can’t upgrade to earbuds because I’m locked into a service contract when I purchased the above pair in 1998 that still has twelve years to go.
+Sounds unreasonably long, but the price was very attractive for a headset that combined phone, radio, streaming music and screenless TV.
+(I never figured out how the screenless TV function works.)

 Quiz about running for high-level thinkers

-Everyone has heard the term dumbed down.
-Rarely do you hear smarted up, which describes this quiz.
-It’s only five questions, but you have to be really, really smart to do well.
-Most contestants go 0-for-5, so don’t despair if it happens to you.
+Everyone has heard the term dumbed down, but this quiz is the opposite smarted up.
+It’s only five questions, but most contestants go 0-for-5, so don’t despair if it happens to you.
 Good luck!

 1) What is a fartlek workout?